IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/00_Columns/10_Unbound/03_Working/00_Populate/00_igGrid_UnboundColumns_Populating_with_Data_Overview.md

 - [Populating Unbound Columns Locally (igGrid)](igGrid-UnboundColumns-Populating-with-Data-Locally.html): This topic demonstrates, with code samples how to set unbound column values on the client.

 - [Populating Unbound Columns Remotely (igGrid)](igGrid-UnboundColumns-Populating-with-Data-Remotely.html): This topic demonstrates, with code samples how to set unbound column values on the server.

-### <a id="samples"></a> Samples

-The following sample provides additional information related to this topic.

-- [Unbound Column](%%SamplesUrl%%/grid/unbound-column): The sample demonstrates how to add and configure unbound columns in `igGrid`.